-I. Guiding Principles for requesting/approving Short term Work at Home:
+I. Guiding principles for requesting/approving short-term work at home:

-- 1. Permission to work at home is not an individual's right; it is granted for a specific amount of time, and for a specific purpose.
-Permission to work at home will be granted based on the demonstrated need and the condition that it will have a minimal negative impact on departmental and team operations. - 2.
-There is a defined limit on the length of time for which a request to work at home will be considered/approved; approval to work at home will be given for no more than eight hours/day, for no more than two consecutive days, without approval by the supervisory staff. - 3.
-Hours worked at home must be accountable and task or project specific. - 4.
-Staff are required to contact their supervisor via e-mail at the beginning and ending of their work day. - II.
-Guiding Principles for Short-term and Long-term Work at Home:
+- 1. Permission to work at home is not an individual's right; it is granted for a specific amount of time and for a specific purpose.
+Permission to work at home will be granted based on demonstrated need and the condition that it will have a minimal negative impact on departmental and team operations. - 2.
+There is a defined limit on the length of time for which a request to work at home will be considered/approved; approval to work at home will be given for no more than eight hours/day, for no more than two consecutive days, without approval by management as well as the employee's supervisor. - 3.
+Hours worked at home must be accountable and task- or project-specific. - 4.
+An employee must contact her or his supervisor, preferably via e-mail, at the beginning and ending of her/his workday.

+II.
+Guiding Principles for short-term and long-term work at home:

-Work Schedule: A mutually established telecommuting schedule must be defined and agreed upon by the telecommuter and supervisor and remains on file at MCR.
+Work Schedule: A mutually established telecommuting schedule must be defined and agreed upon by the telecommuter and supervisor and shall remain on file at MCR.
 However, MCR's needs take precedence over the telecommuting schedule.
 This includes specific core hours of phone accessibility.
-The telecommuter shall report to the office/be available for meetings, trainings when requested by the supervisor.
+The telecommuter shall report to the office/be available for meetings or trainings when requested by her/his supervisor.
 The telecommuter shall report to the official workstation when requested by the supervisor.
-In determining the frequency and extent of reporting to the official workstation, Department needs such as staffing, meetings, and training shall be taken into consideration.
+In determining the frequency and extent of reporting to the official workstation, MCR needs such as staffing, meetings and training shall be taken into consideration.
 The telecommuter must be reachable during the periods outlined in the telecommuting work schedule.
-The supervisor must discuss issues regarding overtime authorization, and other related topics with the telecommuter prior to implementing the telecommuting agreement.
+The supervisor must discuss issues regarding overtime authorization and other related topics with the telecommuter prior to implementing the telecommuting agreement.
 The telecommuter's supervisor must approve any adjustment to the approved work schedule.

-Security: Materials, documents, etc. transported from the official work station are the telecommuter's responsibility.
-The telecommuter will protect MCR records and documents from unauthorized disclosure or damage and will comply with Department policies and procedures regarding such matters.
+Security: Materials, documents, etc. transported from the official workstation are the telecommuter's responsibility.
+The telecommuter will protect MCR records and documents from unauthorized disclosure or damage and will comply with MCR and Department policies and procedures regarding such matters.
 Confidential materials must be transported in locked security bags provided by MCR.

-Telecommuters using MCRt-provided software will adhere to the manufacturer's licensing agreements, including the prohibition against unauthorized duplication.
-To protect confidentially and guard against data contamination, telecommuters will follow Department approved data security procedures.
+Telecommuters using MCR-provided software will adhere to the manufacturer's licensing agreements, including the prohibition against unauthorized duplication.
+To protect confidentially and guard against data contamination, telecommuters will follow MCR, Department and

+University approved data and other security procedures.

 Performance Evaluations: The telecommuter is responsible for maintaining availability, appropriate levels of production and quality of work while telecommuting.
 The supervisor will define the performance expectations of the employee.
 Specific tasks, timelines, performance measures and deliverables should be clearly identified.
 The program will be evaluated by the supervisor and telecommuter at the end of each project or at least annually (for the long-term commuter).
-If necessary the supervisor will amend or modify the telecommuter's performance plan.
+If necessary, the supervisor will amend or modify the telecommuter's performance plan.